MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/custom-token-cache-in-public-client-applications.md

 # Custom Token cache for a public client application

 This article is about custom token cache implementations for public client applications.
-For context and more general information about token cache serialization see the parent page:[Token cache serialization](token-cache-serialization)
+For context and more general information about token cache serialization see [Token cache serialization](/azure/active-directory/develop/msal-net-token-cache-serialization).

 ## Simple token cache serialization (MSAL only)